Sign in →

 Liver disease, vitamin K deficiency, or warfarin anticoagulation can cause decreased factor VII activity.

-Newborn infants usually have levels 25% or more.
+Newborn infants usually have levels at or above 25%.

 Clinical Reference